 At the highest end of this conception of complexity was the infrequent “bet the company” tasks, the sort of things that represented existential challenges for the company.
 This work went to law firms.
 After this, there was a layer of valuable recurring work that stayed inside the company with the in-house team.
 Finally, there was the grunt work.
 The type of work that, though voluminous, didn’t represent particular risks to the company and simply needed a lot of heads to get it finished.
 This ended up going to new law providers.

 However, this view is myopic.
-Rather than a single vague notion of complexity as a shadow of risk or value, the truth is that complexity in our industry has multiple flavours.
+Rather than a single vague notion of complexity as a shadow of risk or value, the truth is that complexity in our industry has multiple flavors.

 Inspired by Jae Um’s division, we distinguish three types of complexity: legal, systemic, and scale.
 Different legal work always sits at the intersection of these, with differing levels of each type of complexity.
 Also, importantly, high complexity is not the sole preserve of law firms.
 Rather, each type of provider in the legal services industry specializes in handling one of these types of complexity.